Household garbage collection is conducted weekly.

 - The time of day that your garbage is picked-up is not a set time.

-- Household garbage;
+- Household garbage

-- Cardboard boxes - please break down boxes – these can also be recycled;
+- Cardboard boxes - please break down boxes – these can also be recycled

 - Residential medical waste - objects such as needles, syringes, and other sharp medical objects must be disposed of properly (use a sharps container, heavy plastic bottle or metal can with a tight fitting lid) to prevent injury to persons handling garbage

 Proper Disposal of Prescription Drugs

-The State Department of Health and Environmental Control (SCDHEC) has issued new guidelines regarding the proper disposal of prescription drugs.
+The South Carolina Department of Health and Environmental Control (SCDHEC) has issued new guidelines regarding the proper disposal of prescription drugs.
 In an effort to prevent water pollution, prescriptions should not be flushed down the toilet.
-When the drugs get to the sewer treatment plant they cannot (yet) be filtered out.
+When the drugs get to the sewer treatment plant they cannot be fully filtered out.
 After the plant cleans the waste, the water is discharged out into the ocean - the prescription drugs are flushed out as well.
 Scientists are finding high levels of drugs in the water and in marine animals.

-Light Bulb (CFL) Disposal
+Compact Fluorescent Light Bulb (CFL) Disposal